Odysseus24/neolatin-chatbot-local/README.md

 python app.py
 ```

-Then open your browser to: `http://localhost:5000`
+Then open your browser to: `http://localhost:8080`

-### 3. Using Speech Features
+### 3. Using the Chat Interface

-- **🎤 Speech Input**: Click the microphone button to speak your questions
-  - Automatically stops after 3 seconds of silence
-  - Uses high-quality Whisper transcription
+- **💬 Text Chat**: Type your questions about Neo-Latin studies in the input field
-  - Supports multiple languages
+  - Supports real-time streaming responses with typing indicators

-- **🔊 Speech Output**: Click the speaker button on any response to hear it
-  - Natural text-to-speech synthesis
-  - Auto-speak mode available
-  - Adjustable voice settings
+  - Automatic source attribution when relevant
+  - Conversation memory for context-aware discussions
+  - Clean, academic-focused interface

 ### 4. Process Documents